 The calculation of Earnings per Share ("EPS") is based on profit that is attributable to equity owners of the parent Company only.
 Potential ordinary shares have only been included in the diluted EPS calculation where their effect has been dilutive to basic EPS.
 Details of the figures used in calculating basic and diluted EPS are shown below:

-2019 2018 £000s £000s act of dilutive potential ordinary shares: hare options hares to be issued (97) 219 Total and fine and the solution in the state of EDO 00 0.470 Total profit used in calculating basic and diluted EPS 20 2,179 No. '000s No. '000s Weighted average number of ordinary shares used in calculating basic EPS 21,579 19,969 Effect of dilutive potential ordinary shares: - share options - - - shares to be issued - - - contingently issuable shares - Weighted average number of ordinary shares used in calculating diluted EPS 21,579 19,969
+2019 2018

+£000s £000s

+Total profit from continuing operations used in calculating basic and diluted EPS (97) 219

+Total profit used in calculating basic and diluted EPS 20 2,179

+No. '000s No. '000s

+Weighted average number of ordinary shares used in calculating basic EPS 21,579 19,969

+Effect of dilutive potential ordinary shares:

+- share options - -

+- shares to be issued - -

+- contingently issuable shares - -

+Weighted average number of ordinary shares used in calculating diluted EPS 21,579 19,969